How to install ANY Buhr Electronics Pre-Wired Kit

-- 1. Familiarize yourself with you harness along with its diagram and annotated pictures.
+- 1. Familiarize yourself with you harness along with its diagram and/or annotated pictures.
 Make sure that you harness is oriented properly and inspect the areas where you will soon be making your solder connections.

 - 2. Identify your pickups leads - this often requires consulting with your particular pickup winder's instructions.
 Keep in mind that not all pickup winders employ the same terminology.
 Which lead is "Hot", "Ground", and - if applicable - "Series Link"?

 - 3. Carefully remove the harness from the hardboard template and mount it to your guitar's body, pickguard, or control plate - whatever is applicable to your setup.
 Make sure that everything fits properly and your potentiometers are set to the desired height - nothing worse than having your control knobs sticking a 1/4" up off of your pickguard.

 - 4. Prepare your pickup's leads to make final connections.
 This includes ensuring that they are long enough to meet their connection points.
 It also means stripping back unnecessary insulation, as well as using insulation (heat shrink) to isolate exposed grounds, such as braided outer shield, from making contact with anything carrying "hot" signal - potentiometer lugs, selector switch lugs, etc.

 - 5. Connect your pickup's "hot" lead to its proper connection point.
 You always want to make sure that you have a solid mechanical connection.
 Giving the lead a half-wrap or so around the connection point is more than sufficient in most cases.
 This prevents the lead from shifting when apply heat/solder.